naomischlosser/CV/README.md

 ## Education

 #### Makers Academy (Jun 2022 to Oct 2022)
-A 16-week intensive development bootcamp focusing on:
+A 16-week intensive software development bootcamp focusing on:
 - Pair programming to problem solve efficiently, requiring teamwork and communication
-- Debugging
+- Shaping your code by using TDD using RSpec, Jest and Cypress (E2E testing)
+- Refactoring to keep code simple, organised and readable for others
-- Ruby
+- Ruby, Javascript, Node
+- SQL and MongoDB as databases
+- Sinatra and Express as web frameworks

-#### Technical University of Delft (2011 to 2018)
+#### Delft University of Technology (2011 to 2018)

-- Master of Building Engineering <br />
+- MSc Civil Engineering <br />
   Actively involved in the U-BASE Study Tour Committee to organise a two-week study tour with 23 students and 2 professors to Shenzhen, Macau, Hong Kong and Guangzhou.
-- Premaster of Building Engineering
+- Premaster Civil Engineering
-- Bachelor of Architecture, Urbanism and Building Sciences
+- BSc Architecture, Urbanism and Buiding Sciences

 ## Interests